AllenMay/allenmay.github.io/about.md

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll) -->

 Allen has been part of the Information Technology / Computer Systems Engineering field for over 20 years.
-He has a wide variety of experience in networking, enterprise architecture support, database development and database administration.
-He has always found himself coming back to a true passion - working with modern web technologies that serve client or public interest.
+He has a wide variety of experience in networking, enterprise architecture support, database development and database administration be he has always found himself coming back to a true passion - working with modern web technologies that serve client or public interest.

 His breadth of knowledge spans across the Microsoft, Apple and Unix/Linux environments.
 He’s comfortable working on a solutions using tools from a Windows, Mac or a Linux system.